CarsDirect auto loans review

 - Bad-credit car loans.
 CarsDirect puts you in touch with dealers offering in-house financing without running a credit check.

 - Car leasing.
-Rather than buy a car, you can “borrow” one for an extended time.
-You typically won’t put money down upfront, and your weekly fees could be lower than a car loan.
+Rather than buy a car, you can lease one for an extended time.
+You may be required to put down some money upfront, but your monthly payment may be lower.

 - Car refinancing.
 Refinancing allows you to swap your old car loan for a new one with better rates, terms and fees.
 You could save money by refinancing, even if you have bad credit.